 - A competence matrix, linking the programme components to the programme-specific learning outcomes;

-- A link between the course units and the working methods used in these course units;
+- A link between the course units and the teaching methods used in these course units;

 - A link between the course units and the way in which these course units are evaluated.
 It also differentiates between formative and summative evaluation.